Handling API Routes in Next.js: When to Use Server Actions vs. API Routes

 When Does It Make Sense to Use API Routes?

-You'll generally want to use API Routes when:
+You'll generally want to use an API Route or App Router Route Handler when:

 • Multiple parts of your application, or even external applications, need to access the same functionality.